RibbonCommunications/webrtc-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 See [Appendix A: High-level Anonymous Call Mobile SDK structure](#appendix-a-high-level-anonymous-call-mobile-sdk-structure) for a high-level view of the Anonymous Call Mobile SDK and its sub-modules.

-The Anonymous Call Mobile SDK for iOS is compatible with iOS 9.x-12.x and has been tested on iPhone 4S, 5, 5C, 5S, 6, 6+, 6S, 6S+, 7, 7+, 8, 8+, X, iPad mini, iPad 4, and iPad Air.
+The Anonymous Call Mobile SDK for iOS is compatible with iOS 13.x-17.x and has been tested on iPhone 6S, 7, 7+, 8, X, 11, 11 Pro, iPad mini, and iPad Air.
 The SDK supports IPv6 for iOS.

 ### What's in this document?